 - All practicing Lifestyle Prescriptions® Practitioners should provide clients with the contact details of the Lifestyle Prescriptions® University office if they wish to make a complaint.

 Guidance for Working with Other Healthcare Professionals

-Lifestyle Prescriptions® Practitioners should seek a good working relationship and work in a co-operative manner with other professionals, and recognize and respect their particular contribution within the healthcare team, irrespective of whether they perform from an allopathic, alternative or complementary perspective.
+Lifestyle Prescriptions® Practitioners should seek a good working relationship and work in a co-operative manner with other professionals, and recognize and respect their particular contribution within the healthcare team, irrespective of whether they perform from an allopathic, alternative or complimentary perspective.
 Coaches of other healthcare professions remain subject to the general ethical codes and disciplinary procedures of their respective professions.
 Lifestyle Prescriptions® Practitioners must not countermand instructions or prescriptions given by a doctor.
 They may provide and explain options and allow each client to make an informed decision.
 Members must not advise a particular course of treatment such as to not undergo an operation or not to take specific drugs.
 It must be left to the client to make her/his own decisions in the light of the professional and evidence-based advice given.